 Mistakes are inevitable.
 If you aren’t making mistakes, you aren’t taking risks or challenging yourself.
 Look into the backstory of just about every successful person and you’ll find examples of major mistakes and failures.
 Yet because they didn’t quit, and they used these mistakes as learning opportunities, they became extremely successful.
 Next time you make a mistake, ask yourself, “What can I learn from this?”
 Begin reframing “mistakes” as “learning,” and you’ll cultivate a growth mindset that propels you toward success.

-You can also check out our library of growth mindset resources for helpful books, articles, websites, videos, and more.
-Then, make growth mindset a family affair by using our growth mindset journals with your children.
+Looking for additional resources?
+Make growth mindset a family affair by using our Big Life Journal with your children.
 Developing a growth mindset is a process, so give yourself grace along the way, and enjoy the journey!